-The manufacturers of Dutch ovens have learned to adapt to the times, keeping the cast iron cookware relevant despite all the state of the art products that have been produced in the 21st century.
+The manufacturers of Dutch ovens have learned to adapt to the times, keeping the cast iron cookware relevant despite all the state-of-the-art products that have been produced in the 21st century.

 The Dutch oven’s most redeeming quality is just how dynamic it is.
 There is very little food you cannot prepare in a Dutch oven but the real feather in its cap is the capacity to store food in a refrigerator.

 Can a Dutch oven go in the refrigerator?
 Cast iron can be refrigerated, the Dutch oven can also be used in the freezer.
-Cast iron can withstand the zero temperatures just as well as it can withstand extreme heat.
-All you have to do to use cast iron from hot to cold and vise versa is to allow it to achieve room temperature before switching between extremes.
+Cast iron can withstand zero temperatures just as well as it can withstand extreme heat.
+All you have to do to use cast iron from hot to cold and vice versa is to allow it to achieve room temperature before switching between extremes.